When to visit the vet?

 Symptoms

 Other common symptoms include eye diseases, such as corneal clouding and retinal degeneration, which can lead to vision loss.
-Heart problems are also possible, as the GAGs can be deposited in the heart muscle and heart valves, leading to heart failure.
+Heart problems are also possible, as GAGs can be deposited in the heart muscle and heart valves, leading to heart failure.

-In some forms of MPS, neurological symptoms can also occur, caused by involvement of the central nervous system.
+In some forms of MPS, neurological symptoms may also occur, caused by involvement of the central nervous system.
 These can range from mild Behavioral changes to severe neurological deficits that significantly impair the dog’s quality of life.

 Diagnosis